LICENSED CLINICAL SOCIAL WORKER

 Fun fact, anyone?

-Growing up in Fresno, I was called “weird” a lot.
-Now that I’ve spent much of my adult life in Santa Cruz and San Francisco, I hear that I’m “quirky” more.
-I also get told I’m kind of basic here, which is actually really fun for me after being the weird one all those years.
+Growing up in Fresno, CA I was called ‘weird’ a lot.
+Now that I’ve spent much of my adult life in Santa Cruz and San Francisco, I hear that I’m ‘quirky’ more, but I mostly just blend in.

-My introduction to social justice was reading The Autobiography of Malcolm X at age 16.
+My introduction to racial justice was reading The Autobiography of Malcolm X at age 16.
 Still an all time favorite book.
+Sad that my awakening to racial injustice was well into my teenage years, but that’s privilege.

 I collect magnets.
 My refrigerator is almost entirely covered.
 I dream of being a minimalist, but my fridge says otherwise.